artwork by prinzcake

 ‣ Shred (C2)

-‣ While Venti is a pretty good Battery, his Elemental Burst can be detrimental for Xiao’s DPS against smaller enemies that are lifted up in his Burst.
+‣ While Venti is a decent battery, his Elemental Burst can hurt Xiao’s DPS against smaller enemies that are lifted up in his Burst.

 ‣ Recommended Xiao ER: 130%*